 IMPROVE YOUR SWIM WITH CERTIFIED TRIATHLON COACHES

-Help the Nautica Malibu Triathlon raise funds for Pediatric Cancer Research at Children’s Hospital Los Angeles and improve your swim!
+Help the Nautica Malibu Triathlon presented by Bank of America Merrill Lynch raise funds for Pediatric Cancer Research at Children’s Hospital Los Angeles and improve your swim!

 Are you anxious about the swim leg of the Nautica Malibu Triathlon?
 Looking to improve your swim?

-The Nautica Malibu Triathlon would like to invite you to the Nautica Malibu Triathlon – Fundraiser Swim Clinic Series.
+The Nautica Malibu Triathlon presented by Bank of America Merrill Lynch would like to invite you to the Nautica Malibu Triathlon – Fundraiser Swim Clinic Series.
 The Swim Clinics are provided to all those who register for the swim clinics and raise a minimum of $350 (if you are a member of a corporate team) or a minimum of $500 (if you are not a member of a corporate team).

 The swim clinics are taught by certified triathlon coaches and lifeguards.
 Participants are separated into groups according to their swimming experience.
 Beginner level participants are taught the basics of open water swimming and building confidence entering and exiting the water.
 Intermediate level participants are guided in improving their current knowledge, taught best practices when passing the breakers and given advice on how to improve their swim time.
 Expert level participants are taken out on a longer distance swim and provided advice on how to improve all aspects of their swim.